Whale Watching Holidays Package – Azores Islands!

 Sunny Vila Franca do Campo is 15 minutes away from the airport in Ponta Delgada, and is known for it’s coastal living, excellent restaurants, beautiful terrace views, and for having most of the best leisure beaches in the Azores Islands.
 Accommodation in the area goes from rental Houses and Villas, to Marina Apart-hotels and Beach Hotels, away from the city buzz and 15 to 30 minutes away from the best attractions and activities the island of São Miguel has to offer.
 Please contact us if you need any advice.Excellent local products are Cheese, Wines, Brandies, Fruit, and food in general (whether you prefer Beef, grilled Seafood or Vegetarian), homemade linens, woolen goods, lace, pottery and general craftsmanship.

-Best time of the year to Watch Whales and Swim with Dolphins in the Azores Islands?
+Best time of the year for Whale Watching in the Azores Islands?

-Anytime – we see 24 different species every year, 4 of which are resident, and we keep a 98% success rate and average 3 species of cetaceans encountered per tour.
+Anytime – it is possible to see up to 28 different cetacean species within the year – a third of all known species, 4 of which are resident (including Sperm Whales), with a success rate of 98% success and average 3 species encountered per tour.

 Resident Species (Yearlong)